StanislavMikheyev/books-directory/README.md

 style modular structure
 8) express-handlebars package is pretty limited, I think it is better to use different package or not to use template engine at all and use isomorphic React
+9) Add webpack, eslint, babel and other stuff like this